v2sCollections/City-of-Dreams/README.md

 > [Below are optional mods you can enable if you want the E3 Theme.](https://)

-⛔ Enabling the E3 Compass will disable the in game mini map.
+⛔ Enabling the E3 Compass will disable the in-game mini-map.

 ⛔ When enabling the E32018 hud you need to disable the Spicy HUD 2.2 in Vortex.